 NEW EU MEDICAL DEVICE REGULATIONS

-Article Posted in I 3 CONSULTING website in INDIA by Mrs. Sakthisri on February 02nd 2016
+Article Posted by Mrs. Sakthisri on February 02nd 2016

 This document is for informational purposes only and is not intended to provide legal advice.
 Legal interpretations and questions regarding specific CE Marking and ISO 13485:2016 business or regulatory compliance should be directed to regulatory compliance departments by email email@example.com

 MDD & IVD Directive’s move away and New medical device regulations in Europe will be released this year.
 Here’s few tips all those related know before its release.

 Every time there is a major public health scandal, governments respond with “new and improved” regulations.
 Such has been the case in the wake of the Poly Implant Prothèse breast implant scandal, in which the French manufacturer substituted approved medical-grade silicone with industrial-grade silicone that resulted in rupture of the implants and systemic health problems, including death.

 In September 2012, the European Commission released a proposal for new European medical device regulations (EMDR) intended to prevent similar events from occurring in the future.
 The final regulations were expected to be published this by March- April 2016.